7 Search Engine Advertising Techniques Successful Businesses Swear By

 7 Ways to Optimize Search Engine Advertising Campaigns

 “Why not?!
 Wouldn’t it be smarter to run only one ad when I am just getting started?”

 When you run an ad, you need something to compare it to.
 See, we always recommend checking your bids while running two ads even if it’s your first campaign.

-Just because an ad garners a lot of clicks doesn’t necessarily mean that it’s performing well – you need to determine if it’s actually converting into customers or leads.
+Just because an ad garners several number of clicks or has a high click-through rate (CTR) doesn’t necessarily mean that it’s performing well – you need to determine if it’s actually converting into customers or leads.

 Also, when you run two ads side by side, you can compare their performance and see which one is bringing you more leads.
 After all, your goal is to minimize your spending on low-performing ads and increase your bidding amount for high-performing ads.